m5ka/cws2/README.md

 ```bash
 make env
 ```
 This will set you up a `.env` file, which you should edit to update your configuration.

-This is necessary to be able to connect to your database properly.
+Make sure you fill in `DATABASE_URL` as it's used to connect to your database.
+The format is `postgres://user:password@host:port/database`.
+Also ensure that the Postgres user has the Create DB permission, or you might get an error when trying to run tests.

-Once done, you can migrate the database using:
+Once you've finished configuring your environment, you can migrate the database using:
 ```bash
 make migrate
 ```